ooichianni/Intel_SD_Training/Readme_sd_training.md

 14. Basic ATE functionality: -building a whole clk for automating whole design Total 5 phase:
-1. Scan-In Phase – each clock edge, data propagate into scan chain
-2. Parallel Measure – each clock cycle, data taken out at parallel output port to perform check
-3. Parallel Capture – capture data to perform check
-4. First Scan-Out Phase – if there is 100 ff, at 101 cycles will get 1st scan-in data out
-5. Scan-Out Phase- all data obtained at scan-out and there is comparator in ATE to compare the data among scan-in and scan-out
+1.Scan-In Phase – each clock edge, data propagate into scan chain 2.Parallel Measure – each clock cycle, data taken out at parallel output port to perform check 3.Parallel Capture – capture data to perform check 4.First Scan-Out Phase – if there is 100 ff, at 101 cycles will get 1st scan-in data out 5.Scan-Out Phase- all data obtained at scan-out and there is comparator in ATE to compare the data among scan-in and scan-out